2-Selmer Parity for Hyperelliptic Curves in Quadratic Extensions: Introduction

-The layout of the paper is as follows.
-We begin by proving some basic properties of the local norm map which will be of use later.
-We then combine these results with a global duality theorem due to Tate and Milne to prove \Cref{selmer decomposition}.
-Having done this, we examine \Cref{Kramer Tunnell} in two cases, namely when the Jacobian has good reduction, and when the local field in question is archimedean.
-This provides the first cases of \Cref{Kramer Tunnell} and enables us to prove \Cref{global to local}.
-In the last part of the paper, we prove \Cref{Kramer Tunnell} in the remaining cases needed to establish \Cref{cases of the parity conjecture}.
-In odd residue characteristic we prove \Cref{Kramer Tunnell} completely when the extension $L/K$ is unramified.
-We do this by analysing the minimal regular model of $C$ over $\mathcal{O}_K$.
-The key fact we use is that the formation of the minimal regular model commutes with unramified base change; this facilitates a comparison between invariants of $C$ and those of its unramified quadratic twist.
-We finally turn to ramified quadratic extensions with odd residue characteristic and sketch a general method for deducing \Cref{Kramer Tunnell} from knowledge of the minimal regular model of $C$ and its various quadratic twists, before specialising to the case where the reduction $\bar{f}(x)$ (as in \Cref{cases of the parity conjecture}) is cube free.
+With the exception of the short Sections \ref{residue characteristic 2} and \ref{sec:main_thm_proofs} (which, respectively, consider \Cref{Kramer Tunnell} for finite extensions of $\mathbb{Q}_2$, and tie together results from previous sections to prove \Cref{cases of the parity conjecture,thm:cases_of_kramer_tunnell}), the remainder of the paper splits into $2$ parts.
+Firstly, in \Cref{main unramified section,proof of compatibility} we consider \Cref{Kramer Tunnell} when the extension $L/K$ is unramified, proving it completely in this case when $K$ has odd residue characteristic.
+We do this by analysing the minimal proper regular model of $C$.
+The key fact making \Cref{Kramer Tunnell} accessible here is that the formation of the minimal regular model commutes with unramified base change; this enables a comparison between invariants of $C$ and those of its unramified quadratic twist.
+The central technical result of these sections is \Cref{homomorphism theorem}, which we formulate for general curves, and which shows that the quantity

+viewed as an element of $\mathbb{Q}^{\times}/\mathbb{Q}^{\times 2}$, behaves well under quite general twisting.
+Here $k$ is the residue field of $K$ and $\Phi$ is the N\'{e}ron component group of the Jacobian of $C$.
+We would also like to advertise \Cref{tam computations}, which is a by-product of the proof of \Cref{homomorphism theorem}, and which gives a relatively simple way of computing the Tamagawa number of the Jacobian of an arbitrary curve, modulo rational squares, as a function of its minimal regular model.
+This result plays a prominent role in simplifying computations in \Cref{sec:ram_twist_hyp_curve}.